-Because Fair Trade Certified only applies to agricultural products, companies who choose to follow Fair Trade practices are designated members of the Fair Trade Federation.
+Because Fair Trade Certified only applies to agricultural products, companies that choose to follow Fair Trade practices are designated members of the Fair Trade Federation.
 This includes brands that manufacture jewelry, furniture, and more.

 Equal Exchange is a for-profit, Fair Trade worker owned cooperative headquartered in the United States, founded in 1986.
-This group distributes farmer-cooperative-produced coffee, tea, sugar, bananas, avocados, cocoa and chocolate.
-As part of its’ bylaws, the highest paid employee of Equal Exchange may not make more than 4x what the lowest paid employee makes.
+This group distributes farmer-cooperative-produced coffee, tea, sugar, bananas, avocados, cocoa, and chocolate.
+As part of its bylaws, the highest paid employee of Equal Exchange may not make more than 4x what the lowest paid employee makes.

-Fair for Life Certification assures that human rights are safeguarded at any stage of production, workers enjoy good and fair working conditions and smallholder farmers receive a fair share.
+Fair for Life Certification assures that human rights are safeguarded at any stage of production, workers enjoy good and fair working conditions, and smallholder farmers receive a fair share.
 Fair trade improves the livelihood of thousands of smallholder farmers and workers by providing the means for social community projects and empowerment of people.

 Fairmined transforms mining into an active force for good,, providing an opportunity for miners to participate in the global mineral market with a source of gold to be proud of.
 It guarantees a fair price for minerals for the miners, demonstrates to the gold industry that the market puts a fair price on responsible practices, and provides consumers an assurance that gold is responsibly mined.

-The Cruelty Free International Leaping Bunny is the globally-recognizable gold standard for cosmetics, personal care and household products It is the only international logo that requires a supplier monitoring system to be implemented by the company, supply chain checking for animal testing right down to ingredient manufacturer level, adherence to a fixed cut-off date policy and acceptance of ongoing independent audits to ensure compliance with all of these aspects.
+The Cruelty Free International Leaping Bunny is the globally-recognizable gold standard for cosmetics, personal care and household products It is the only international logo that requires a supplier monitoring system to be implemented by the company, supply chain checking for animal testing right down to ingredient manufacturer level, adherence to a fixed cut-off date policy, and acceptance of ongoing independent audits to ensure compliance with all of these aspects.

 10. Certified Vegan